 There are two heads (nautical term for toilet) with integral showers.
 These are adjacent to the forward cabin and at the foot of the companionway (staircase) in the main saloon area.
 Heads are electric and the crew will give you instructions on how to use them (they’ll be a little different to the ones at home!).

 There is a wet locker for hanging and drying any outerwear (waterproofs and boots and anything else that gets wet!) that is heated and has a fan so they won’t be smelling damp.

 Stowage of personal belongings is very limited so we do ask that only one soft bag per person is brought on board.
-When you book your voyage on Pilgrim, we will send you a kit list with lots of useful bits to bring along – life on board is simple but relaxed and rewarding.
+When you book your voyage on Pilgrim of Brixham, we will send you a kit list with lots of useful bits to bring along – life on board is simple but relaxed and rewarding.
 The Pilgrim crew will be thrilled to welcome you on board this wonderful ship.